 - Switch off all the lights before sleeping.
 The lights mimic the time of day for him and Oscar will not be able to sleep peacefully as long as the lights are on.

 - Avoid playing loud music in the room during night time.
 This can make the fish restless.

-Other signs that your oscar fish is sleeping laterally;
+There are other signs that your fish is sleeping laterally;

 Constipation in fish

 Fish do get constipated!
 It can be caused by an improper diet, certain manufactured fish foods, or overeating.
 Constipation can cause blockage if not resolved.